kodgemisi/better-error-pages-spring-boot-starter/README.md

 https://better-error-pages-demo.herokuapp.com

-Note that this is a heroku app so it may be sleeping for when you first open the page, it may take 1-2 min for server to wake up.
+Note that demo page is a Heroku app so it may be sleeping when you first open the page, it may take 1-2 min for server to wake up.

 ## Quick Start